DSR-RHIT/me497-reproducible-research/week_01/cm006_project-1_downloads.md

 - `download.file()` downloads a file from the Internet to your machine
 - `destination` is a relative path with respect to your working directory and includes the filename under which we save the file to our local machine.
 - `mode = wb` mode is for *binary* files (images and other non-text files)

+## learning the software

+As shown above in the "Learn R" list, whenever I show you some new code or markup, I give a brief description of what the code is doing.
+To get the most out of the tutorials, please take the time to study those remarks carefully.

 ## check yourself